 India buys less Russian oil in a month than Europe does in an afternoon, says S Jaishankar

-The external affairs minister made the statement after the fourth 2+2 Ministerial Dialogue between India and the United States.
+The external affairs minister made the statement in the context of Western countries calling on India to rethink ties with Russia amid the Ukraine conflict.

 India likely purchases less oil and gas from Russia in a month than what Europe does in an afternoon, External Affairs Minister S Jaishankar said on Monday.